hyperledger/indy-node/docs/source/troubleshooting.md

   There is twist however - even if offending node is fixed other nodes retain their blacklists until restart.

 ### Useful fields in validator info output

+- `Software` - this can be useful for checking what exact versions of indy-related packages are installed
+- `Pool_info` - shows generic pool parameters and connectivity status, most useful fields are:
+  - `Total_nodes_count` - number of validator nodes in pool
+  - `f_value` - maximum number of faulty nodes that can be tolerated without affecting consensus, should be `Total_nodes_count/3` rounded down
+  - `Unreachable_nodes_count` - number of nodes that cannot be reached, ideally should be 0, if more than `f_value` write consensus is impossible
+  - `Unreachable_nodes` - list of unreachable nodes, ideally should be empty
+  - `Blacklisted_nodes` - list of blacklisted nodes, should be empty, if not and blacklisted nodes were already fixed blacklisting node should be rebooted to clear this list
+- `Node_info` - shows information about node
+  - `Mode` - operation mode of node, normally it should be `participating`, if not - node is not participating in write consensus
+  - `Freshness_status` - status of freshness checks (periodic attempts to order some batch on master instance) per ledger, usually either all are successfull, or all are failed.
+Latter case means that at least on this node write consensus is broken.
+If write consensus is broken on more than _f_ nodes then it is certainly broken on all nodes, meaning pool has lost write consensus and cannot process write transactions.
+  - `Catchup_status` - status of either last completed or currently ongoing catchup
+    - `Ledger_statuses` - catchup statuses of individaul ledgers, if some are not `synced` then it means that there is an ongoing catchup
+  - `View_change_status` - status of either last completed or currently ongoing view change
+    - `View_No` - current view no, should be same on all nodes.
+    If there is an ongoing view change this will indicate target view no.
+    - `VC_in_progress` - indicates that there is an ongoing view change at least on this node, this shouldn't last for more than 5 minutes (actually in most cases view change should complete in under 1 minute).
+    Usually all nodes should start and finish view change approximately at the same time, but sometimes due to some edge cases less than _f_ nodes can enter (or fail to finish) view change and linger in this state indefinitely.
+    In this case it is advised to try to reboot such nodes, and if doesn't help - investigate situation further.
+    - `Last_complete_view_no` - indicates view no of last completed view change
+    - `IC_queue` - list of received instance change messages (effectively votes for view change) which didn't trigger a view change yet (at least _N-f_ votes for view change to same view_no is needed)

 ### Useful patterns in logs